 The future is matte.

-Born out of the unlikely crossover between fashion and the outdoors industry, urban techwear (or “techwear”, for short) is an emerging style that blends form with a relentless focus on function.
+Born out of the unlikely crossover between fashion and the outdoors industry, urban techwear is an emerging style that blends form with a relentless focus on function for men’s technical apparel.

-While the athleisure style often straddles the line between aesthetics and utility, techwear chooses to ignore the line altogether: in our technology-enabled future, why couldn’t someone have both?
+While the athleisure style often straddles the line between aesthetics and utility, it chooses to ignore the line altogether: in our technology-enabled future, why couldn’t someone have both?

 Most contemporary fashion is content to riff on the past.

-Instead, techwear forgoes the familiar in favor of function.
+Instead, techwear forgoes the familiar in favor of function to the men’s technical apparel.

 Bright, nylon anoraks become shine-resistant jet black shells.
 Standard cotton trousers become high-stretch Ripstop cargos.

-In execution, most techwear falls into one of two categories: “grey” (sleek, understated, the amplified familiar) or “black” (striking, military-inspired, the future circa 1985).
+In execution, it most falls into one of two categories: “grey” (sleek, understated, the amplified familiar) or “black” (striking, military-inspired, the future circa 1985).

-Examples of “grey” techwear brands include Arc’teryx Veillance, Isaora, and NikeLab Essentials.
+Examples of its “grey” brands include Arc’teryx Veillance, Isaora, and NikeLab Essentials.

 On the other hand, black techwear eschews all subtlety.
 Borrowing its name from “black operations” (the opposite of the ”grey man”), techwear in this style is bold, brash, and heavily influenced by both military and extreme outdoors gear.

-Every kid who grew up watching The Matrix has, at one point, aspired to dress as cool as techwear looks.
+Every kid who grew up watching The Matrix has, at one point, aspired to dress as cool as men’s technical apparel - techwear looks.
 However, in an age of bomb threats and global terror, donning full black techwear on crowded city streets may get you more looks than you’ve bargained for.

 Regardless, when done well, black techwear looks downright badass.
 Examples of “black” techwear brands include adidas Y-3, Guerilla Group, and the granddaddy of them all, Errolson Hugh’s legendary ACRONYM.